The Hidden Error That Ruins Good Analysis

 Framing determines what decision you're making.
 Analysis determines how to make it.
 Get the framing wrong, and no amount of analytical rigor saves you.
 You're climbing the wrong mountain efficiently.

-Kahneman and Tversky (1981) demonstrated that identical choices produce opposite decisions depending purely on framing.
+Kahneman and Tversky (1981) demonstrated that identical choices produce opposite decisions depending purely on framing effects.
 Present surgery as "90% survival rate" versus "10% mortality rate"—same facts, different frames, different choices.
 The frame isn't neutral description; it's cognitive architecture that determines what you see and what remains invisible.

 Anatomy of Framing: What It Actually Is